bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### Error handling

-To handle errors, include human-readable error messages in the responses that you send.
-Here are example responses that include error messages for the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint and the [Validate Connection Options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.
+To handle errors, include human-readable error messages in your responses.
 The error message appears under the `messages` key.
+Below are example responses for the [Request shipping rates](/api-reference/providers/shipping-provider-api/shipping-provider/requestshippingrates) endpoint and the [Validate Connection Options](/api-reference/providers/shipping-provider-api/shipping-provider/validateconnectionoptions) endpoint.

 <!--
 type: tab